 This article is a stub.
-It identifies this as a work in progress by the ScienceCorruption.com journalists's group indexing the 14 million documents held at the San Francisco Uni's Tobacco Archive .
-You can help by adding material to expand the entry and by updating old reference numbers and Bates numbers.
-Documents were originally indexed by Bates numbers (which were sometimes duplicated), so this form of indexing later change to use a unique 8-digit alpha-number code.
-They have since changed their coding system again.
-So with some entries you will need to go to the site [ and type into the Search panel either the old Bates number or (occasionally) the old 8 digit alpha-numeric code.
-Please then update the Wiki entry for other users.
+It identifies work-in-progress by the ScienceCorruption.com journalists's group.
+We are indexing the millions of documents held at the San Francisco Uni's Tobacco Archive .
+Documents in this archive were originally indexed by Bates numbers (sometimes duplicated), so their indexing later change to use a unique 8-digit alpha-number code.
+With some entries you'll therefore need to go to the site https://www.industrydocumentslibrary.ucsf.edu/tobacco/ and type the Bates number into the Search panel.

 Dr. Franz Adlkofer (aka Professor Franz Xavier Adlkofer) is a professor of internal medicine in Germany who specializes in diseases partly or completely caused from environmental and/or behavioral causes.